vuestorefront/vue-storefront/packages/core/docs/server-middleware/basics.md

 - `configuration` - contains a configuration of given integration, such as credentials and others
 - `extensions` - a function that returns a extensions (jump to the next section)
 - `customQueries` - a section that contains custom queries (GraphQL only)

-## Extending Integrations

-Refer to the [Extending integrations](/integrate/extending-integrations.html) page to learn how to extend existing integrations.

 ## Separating middleware from Nuxt